zycalice/notes/docs/data-structures.md

 #### Recursion trees
 The runtime complexity of any recursive function can be split into 2 parts: operations done directly by the function and operations done by recursive calls made by the function.
 Ex: For binary search's T(N) = O(1) + T(N / 2), O(1) represents operations directly done by the function and T(N / 2) represents operation done by a recursive call.
 A useful tool for solving recurrences is a recursion tree: A visual diagram of an operation done by a recursive function, that separates operations done directly by the function and operations done by recursive calls.

+### Sorting Algorithm
+Sorting is the process of converting a list of elements into ascending (or descending) order.
+For example, given a list of numbers (17, 3, 44, 6, 9), the list after sorting is (3, 6, 9, 17, 44).
+You may have carried out sorting when arranging papers in alphabetical order, or arranging envelopes to have ascending zip codes (as required for bulk mailings).

+The challenge of sorting is that a program can't "see" the entire list to know where to move an element.
+Instead, a program is limited to simpler steps, typically observing or swapping just two elements at a time.
+So sorting just by swapping values is an important part of sorting algorithms.